 Road trips are a great time to talk to your kids.
 Many of the deepest, most meaningful conversations I’ve had with my kids have taken place in the vehicle.

-2. Listen to a book on CD.
+2. Listen to a book on CD or a great Podcast.

 Technically, you could probably count this in the electronics category but I’m going to keep it on my list anyway.
 When my kids were younger, I was better about turning everything into a learning opportunity.
 I was sure to visit the library before a trip to see if I could borrow a book or two that referred to our destination.
 If that didn’t work, I could always find a classic story that they’d enjoy listening too.